TimAngus321/portfolio-redesign/README.md

 - Use useNavigate normally ✅
 - Update CSS with new ways to deal with responsive layouts ✅
 - Replace home page animation with nice gradient effect ✅
-- Add select for contact to help users select relevant servies
+- Add select for contact to help users select relevant servies ⚙️
+- Use grid instead of flexbox for basic layout (it's more robust)
+- Move notifications from useEmail hook to it's own hook so it's more readable
 - Make more resuable components
-- Move notifications from useEmail hook to it's own hook so it's more readable
 - Use more conventional react structure
 - Create a carousel for sliderBtns for services and skill pages